 The Board of Directors supports the Corporate Governance Principles and Recommendations (3rd Edition, released in March 2014) (ASX Recommendations) developed by the ASX Corporate Governance Council (Council).
-The Company has chosen to early adopt the 3rd Edition of the ASX Recommendations in respect of the financial year ended 30 June 2014 (Reporting Period), one year before the mandatory adoption date.

 The Company's practices are largely consistent with the ASX Recommendations.
 The Board considers that the implementation of a small number of ASX Recommendations is not appropriate, for the reasons set out below in relation to the items concerned.
 The Board uses its best endeavours to ensure that exceptions to the ASX Recommendations do not have a negative impact on the Company and the best interests of shareholders as a whole.